 Tait explains that the above-mentioned herbs are supportive to an exhausted nervous system and help relieve muscle tension, symptoms present in most insomniacs.
 Any of these herbs can be used alone, but best results usually come from a combination of two to four herbs.
-The recommended dosage is 1/2-1 tsp in a mouthful of water a half hour before bed.
+The recommended dosage is 1/2 to 1 tsp in a mouthful of water, half an hour before bed.

-Besides the herbs and homeopathic remedies mentioned above, Mother Nature has other things in her cupboard that may help induce a better, sounder sleep.
-The expert supplements staff at (on Bloor Street) provided the following valuable advice in regards to natural sleep aids:
+Besides the herbs and homeopathics mentioned above, Mother Nature has other things in her cupboard that may help induce a better, sounder sleep.
+The expert supplements staff at my local health food store provided the following valuable advice in regards to natural sleep aids:

 One sure way to guarantee a better sleep is to stay physically active.
 A Stanford University School of Medicine study revealed that exercise reduced the time required to fall asleep by half, and increased sleep time by almost one hour.
 Exercise increases the body’s production of endorphins, which creates a sense of well-being and increases the body’s resistance to pain, thereby alleviating some of the stressors affecting sleep.
 And because exercise increases the amount of time you spend in deepest, Stage four sleep, your sleep is more restful and restorative.
 For some people the solution to a better, sounder sleep is simple — regular physical exercise.

-I recently attended a Sounder Sleep workshop with Marion Harris, (the only certified Sounder Sleep System™ teacher in Ontario), of the Feldenkrais Centre (Toronto).
+In 2007, I attended a Sounder Sleep workshop with Marion Harris, (the only certified Sounder Sleep System™ teacher in Ontario), of the Feldenkrais Centre (Toronto).
 The session was wonderfully informative and relaxing.
-There were a variety of stress reducing and breathing techniques that Marion taught during the three hour session, but my favourites were the Breath Surfacing, meant to help you get to sleep, and the Secret Handshake to help relieve daytime tension.
-These are very simple to learn and are incredibly effective.
+There were a variety of stress reducing and breathing techniques that Marion taught during the three hour session, but my favorites were the Breath Surfacing, meant to help you get to sleep, and the Secret Handshake to help relieve daytime tension.
+These are very simple to learn and are incredibly effective.*